chromaui/learnstorybook.com/content/visual-testing-handbook/react/en/vtdd.md

     type="video/mp4"/>
 </video>

-### Step 3: Build out the implementation
+### 3. Build out the implementation

-So far, we scaffolded a rudimentary implementation, setup Storybook to render our test cases.
-It’s time to start building an implementation of the `HasData` state in isolation.
+So far, we scaffolded a rudimentary implementation then setup Storybook to render our test cases.
+It’s time to start building an implementation of the `HasData` and `Paginated` state in isolation.

 We use [`styled-components`](https://styled-components.com/) – a libary that encapsulates CSS at the component level.
 Run the following command: